 Silicone breast implants are filled with silicone gel.
 The gel feels a bit more like natural breast tissue.
 If the implant leaks, the gel may remain within the implant shell, or may escape into the breast implant pocket.
 A leaking implant filled with silicone gel will not collapse.
 An ultrasound or MRI screening can assess the condition of breast implants.
 Silicone breast implants are FDA-approved for augmentation in women age 22 and older.

-The overwhelming majority of our breast augmentations are done with Mentor implants, which are the only silicone breast implants made in the US.
-MENTOR® MemoryGel® Breast Implants are available with either a textured or smooth surface shell.
-They come in a wide range of sizes and profiles to fit your body.
+The overwhelming majority of our breast augmentations are done with Mentor silicone implants, which are made in the US.
+MENTOR® MemoryGel® Breast Implants are available with either a textured or smooth surface shell, and come in a wide range of sizes and profiles to fit your body.

 Form stable breast implants are sometimes referred to as gummy bear breast implants, because they maintain their shape even when the implant shell is broken.
 The consistency of the silicone gel inside the implant is thicker than traditional silicone gel implants.
 These implants are also firmer than traditional implants, but are thought to be less likely to break.
 Form stable breast implants are shaped rather than round.
 They have more projection at the bottom and are tapered towards the top.
 If a shaped implant rotates, it may lead to an unusual appearance of the breast.
 Placement of form stable implants requires a longer incision in the skin.